 To address this issue, health experts and city officials have teamed up to make the nation’s roads more conducive to active lifestyles, or more specifically, active transportation.

 But what is active transportation?
 How is it helping to make people healthier and the roads safer?
-Amy Fitch, a lecturer at the University of Nevada, Reno, who specializes in social and behavioral health in the School of Community Health Sciences, recently sat down to discuss this topic and what cities are doing to improve the public’s well-being.
+Amy Fitch, a Senior lecturer in the School of Public Health (on-campus) at the University of Nevada, Reno, and a specialist in social and behavioral health, recently sat down to discuss this topic and what cities are doing to improve the public’s well-being.

 What is active transportation?